io-kats/tetris-clone/README.md

-# Tetris clone written in JavaScript.
+# Tetris clone written in JavaScript for the browser
 A simple Tetris clone written in Javascript for the browser, drawn using the Canvas API.
 I was inspired by this gif on the Wikipedia article for Tetris: https://commons.wikimedia.org/wiki/File:Tetris_Game_4-Line_Clear.gif.